robert-westenberger/knowledgebase/computer-science/bit-level-operations.md

 #### Bit masking
 * Above operations can be used to implement masking operations.
 * A mask is a bit pattern that indicates a selected set of bits within a word.
+* For example, the bit-level operation x & 0xFF yields a value consisting of the least significant byte of x, but with all other bytes set to 0.

 #### Bit vectors / arrays / maps
 * Strings of bits of fixed length w.